LangProc/langproc-2017-lab/3-codegen/readme.md

-Compiler passes are often implemented as stages, and in modern compilers may even be separate programs that read in one representation of the program and write out a new one.
-In our language it is particularly easy to read in the AST, modify it, then write it back out again.
+Compiler passes are often implemented as stages, and in modern compilers may even be separate programs that read in one representation of the program, then write out a transformed program at the same level.
+In our language it is particularly easy to read in the AST, modify it, then write it back out again,
+This kind of source-to-source optimisation process is quite different to the classic lower-ing process, where we go from C++ to C, or C to Assembly.

-Implement three basic compiler analysis:
+Implement three basic compiler optimisation passes:

 - `bin/constant_fold` : An arithmetic constant folder, which
    optimises operators where both arguments are constants.